CometVisu/CometVisu/doc/manual/en/config/widgets/roundbar/index.rst

 The roundbar widget is assembled by many different elements, some of them are optional and can be configured by different means.
-The realisation of the roundbar is basically a SVG block that is included in the visu page, so it's appearance can be alterd by using CSS rules (see also :ref:`"Vorhandenes Design verändern" <custom_cssrules>`).
+The realisation of the roundbar is basically a SVG block that is included in the visu page, so it's appearance can be altered by using CSS rules (see also :ref:`"Change existing design" <custom_cssrules>`).

 Indicators
 ^^^^^^^^^^